pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/MANGA_Project.md

         </tree_growth_and_death>
         </tree_dynamics>

-For this example we use a previously saved initial tree distribution.
+For this example, we use an initial tree distribution.

         <initial_population>
             <group>